Ben and I completed the Everglades Challenge at 5:30 p.m. on

 to launch the boat by yourself (or team) without any help.

-Tuesday we were on the water at 5 am and had an amazing paddle under the stars and moon.
-Our morning Psalm for the week was Psalm 8 and I would recite it each morning.
+morning Psalm for the week was Psalm 8 and I would recite it each morning.

 Lord our Lord how majestic is your name in